 Every month, your pension provider will pay your earnings-related pension into your bank account.
 Different pension providers pay on different dates, but most of them pay out pensions on the first banking day of the month.
-Earnings-related pensions are also paid abroad, regardless of your nationality.
+Earnings-related pensions are also paid abroad, regardless of in which country you live.

 New tax card for pensioners

-You need a new tax card for your pension as pensions and wages are taxed differently since you get a tax deduction on your pension income.
+You need a new tax card for your pension.
+Pensions and wages are taxed differently since you get a tax deduction on your pension income.

 Once you have got the pension decision, apply for the tax card as soon as possible.
 The Tax Administration needs the following information or documents in order to calculate your tax rate: